Planim Time vs Toggl Track

 - You run Linux, and Toggl's official Linux desktop app is deprecated (the legacy build refuses to create new entries)

-- You don't want to pay Toggl Premium ($18/seat/mo) just to unlock an import-only integration
+- You don't want to pay for Toggl Premium just to unlock an import-only integration

 - You don't want a second SaaS holding your canonical hours on top of the one already holding your issues